xgbuils/iterum/doc/API_transform_methods.md

 # Transform methods
-Methods that return instance of Iterum and can be chained with other Iterum methods.
+Methods that return instance of Iterum and are able to be chained with other Iterum methods.

 ## .concat (generator)

-Given Iterum instance that wraps a generator, `concat` method concats another generator to it.
+Given a generator wrapped in Iterum instance and another `generator`, `concat` method returns another Iterum instance that wraps the concatenation of two mentioned generators.

 ### usage:
 ``` javascript